folio-org/docs/content/en/docs/Users/_index.md

 5. Enter a **Note title** in the box.
 6. Optional: Enter any **Details** about the note in the box.
 7. Click **Save & close**.
 The note is saved.

+###Deleting A User Record in the UI
+A user record can be deleted only if the user has no open transactions.
+To delete a user record, first check for open transactions.
+Once it’s confirmed that the user has no open transactions, the user record can be deleted.
+Follow these steps to check for open transactions and delete a user record in the UI:

+[Find the user record](#searching-for-user-records) for which you want to check for open transactions and select it.
+In the **Actions** menu, select **Check for open transactions/delete user**.
+If there are no open transactions for this user, the message *No open transactions for user (Last Name, First Name).
+Are you sure you want to delete this user?* will appear in the **Check for open transactions/delete user** window.
+Click **Yes** to delete the user record.
+A *User (Last Name, First Name) deleted successfully* message will confirm deletion of the user record.
+Or click **No** to cancel the deletion and return to the user record.
+If there are one or more open transactions for the user, the message *User (Last Name, First Name) has the following open transactions.
+Please resolve the transactions to proceed to delete this user.* Click **OK** to return to the user record.

 ## Overdue loans report